Lena-Ki/Interactive-hexagon-mainpage/README.md

 # Hexagon desktop webpage
-Interactive page using React with CSS animations.
+Interactive page using React with CSS animations and liquid design.

 ## Demo